Why study this course?

 Design and research occupy a large proportion of the course; the research and development process of design is rehearsed through your project work.
 In parallel with theoretical research, you'll generate, communicate and evaluate all kinds of innovative ideas and concepts for furniture.
 You'll discover that design research will reveal the widest range of proposals for testing, how best to inform the producer of what you have in mind and how best to evaluate concepts.

-The Cass is a community that shares a commitment to contemporary design and its global and local contexts, a passion for design in all its forms, and desire to test the premises of the field, theoretically as well as practically.
+Our School of Art, Architecture and Design is a community that shares a commitment to contemporary design and its global and local contexts, a passion for design in all its forms, and desire to test the premises of the field, theoretically as well as practically.
 We aspire to effect real, meaningful and beneficial change through our design work and MA Interior Design is a part of that vision.

 You'll be assessed through portfolios of written, research, visual and physical project work, all directly related to the requirements of practice in the field.